Grady County License Hearing Guide

 Hardship/Restricted License in Georgia

-- Costs and Application Process: The application process for a hardship license involves submitting an application to the DDS, providing supporting documentation, and paying a fee.
+- Costs and Application Process: The cost of a hardship license varies, and the application process involves submitting documentation to the DDS and paying a fee.

-- IID Requirement: In some cases, the DDS may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a hardship license.
+- IID Requirement: In some cases, the DDS may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back